How I Am Marketing My Self Published Poetry Book

 Purpose: To plant the video seeds of my books anywhere and everywhere possible.
 It will not give you book sales but may spread the news about your book far and away.

-I started to connect with people using my Google+ accounts and also created a Google+ page for my book.
-Unlike Facebook, you can not advertise on Google+ and therefore your growth is very slow.
+I started to connect with people online whether it was niche networks such as Ello, Google+, Reddit, poetry forums, etc. Unlike Facebook, you can not advertise on many of these platforms and therefore your growth will be very slow.

 I got a lot of page views but people won’t connect and follow.
 To have people follow you, you have to follow a bunch of them at first.
-I also joined a lot of Google+ communities in hope of marketing my books through them.
+I also joined a lot of online forums and communities in hope of marketing my books through them.

 But most often, these communities will not appreciate you posting your book on their page and will delete your posts as spam (even when your intentions are not spamming).
 Those who did not delete my posts did not really produce any noise.

 Lesson: Google Page and Communities are “nay” for book promotion.
-Still, be there just don’t spend too much time on it.
+Don’t spend too much time on it.

 Once the book came out, I ran $30 promotion (3x i.e. three times) for book launch announcement and it did well in getting a lot of “Likes and few shares” but resulted in few direct sales, if any.
 Similar to Google AdWords, people won’t buy your book if you are relatively new or a no-name author.